- Practice Areas

 It is also possible that the company behind the truck or its drivers could bear responsibility for an accident if it is proven that insufficient background checks were conducted prior to hiring a driver or if maintenance records show that regular maintenance procedures were not followed on time or correctly performed.

-Documents like employment records and maintenance logs will need to be examined by experienced attorneys to make this determination.
+Documents like employment records and maintenance logs will need to be examined by your Charleston truck accident lawyer to make this determination.

 If it is determined that cargo was not securely fastened or overstuffed onto a truck, this could lead to an instability issue which could cause an accident.
-Companies should follow all safety guidelines when loading trucks so that accidents like this do not occur.
+Trucking companies should follow all safety guidelines when loading trucks so that accidents like this do not occur.

 The manufacturer of a truck can also be held liable in some cases.
 This is most likely to happen if there were defects with the design or manufacture of the vehicle which contributed to an accident.